Photosynthesis for Kids – Definition and How It Works

 - These carbon molecules then bind to simple sugar, also known as RuBP.

-- Then takes a four-step chemical reaction, in which carbon dioxide and RuBP molecules then combine with ATP and NADPH, which were obtained in the first stage of the process, to form glucose molecules.
+- Then takes a four-step chemical reaction, in which carbon dioxide and RuBP molecules combine with ATP and NADPH, which were obtained in the first stage of the process, to form glucose molecules.

 What Does Photosynthesis Produce?